wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 2. Change video layer to the bottom
 In this way, we could make the place we want to show video transparent, so the bottom layer would show up.
-The advantage is that it's the best performance.
+The advantage is that it has the best performance.
 The disadvantage is that it's kind of hacky.